-During February 2017, Carnival celebrations have been taking place place throughout the world.
+During the first half of February 2018, Carnival celebrations have been taking place place throughout the world.
 Flamboyant costumes, larger-than-life parades and colorful street parties mark the arrival of a festive season that commemorates both the onset of Lent and an overturning of daily life.
 One of the most famous celebrations is Carnival in Brazil but the Europeans are also known for their great celebrations and Europe is the birthplace of Carnival and many Carnival-related traditions.

 It is widely believed that the name “Carn-Vale” comes from a Latin expression bidding “farewell to meat” - suggesting that these were days in which you bid farewell to your own flesh, adopting a new identity through masquerade, while also indulging in meat for the last time before the fasts of Lenten Season.